Missouri Route 5: History

 As built in the original 1922 road system, the route is largely unchanged from its first path.
 Most of the paths bypassed are now business routes through cities.

 In the 1950s a section of the route in Wright, Douglas and Ozark counties between Mansfield and Gainesville was straightened and widened.
 At this time the city of Ava was bypassed and the old route through the center of the town became business Route 5.

 In 2009, a section of the route in Camdenton was rerouted onto a new four-lane highway.
 The old section became business Route 5.

 Improvements between Lebanon and Camdenton

 Beginning in the summer of 2008, MoDOT began a project to convert Route 5 into a "shared four-lane" highway, with continuous passing lanes based on the European 2+1 road model, between Lebanon and Camdenton.
 A shared four-lane road can be constructed largely within the same footprint as a two-lane road, but allows for alternating passing lanes in each direction.
 A number of roadways in Europe are built in this way, but Missouri is among the first to do so in the U.S., having first used the method on separate segments of US 63 and Route 37.
-The project was completed in 2010.
+The project was completed in 2010 for the Camden County section, it was built on a new realignment to bypass the existing alignment.
+The Laclede County was built with the existing alignment and was completed in 2011.